 Our data reveals how not just a range of perspectives but of genres, approaches and styles can clamber to the top of a nation’s literature.
-Often, it is a book about a country itself — or of another country from the perspective of the author — that grabs readers’ attention, creating either the intense introspection or exotic escapism that get us clicking on that fifth Goodreads star.
+Often, it is a book about a country itself — or of another country from the perspective of the author — that grabs readers’ attention, creating either the intense introspection, exotic escapism, or the need to decipher and unscramble words that get us clicking on that fifth Goodreads star.
 You can find the highest-rated one from your country in our full data below.

 First, we collected author and book lists for each country on Goodreads (e.g., books by Indian authors), then isolated the top-rated books for each location based on the “average rating” metric.

 Any book with less than 500 reviews was removed from our data.